facebook/sapling/website/docs/commands/pr.md

 | `-m`| `--message`| | message describing changes to updated commits|
 | `-d`| `--draft`| `false`| mark new pull requests as draft|### pull

-import a pull request into your working copy
+&#x69;mport a pull request into your working copy

 The PULL_REQUEST can be specified as either a URL: